 - Assistance underwriting coaches' education.

 HMSA Kaimana Awards for High Schools

-The HMSA Kaimana Awards recognize Hawaii high schools for all-around excellence.
-All high schools participating with Hawaii’s five interscholastic leagues are eligible for an HMSA Kaimana Award.
+The HMSA Kaimana Awards recognize Hawaii high schools whose student athletes excel both on and off the field.
+All high schools in Hawaii's five interscholastic leagues are eligible for an HMSA Kaimana Award.

 HMSA Kaimana Scholarships

 The HMSA Kaimana Scholarships reward student athletes who are role models for other students.
 The scholarships can be applied to the cost of tuition, room and board, and books for their post-high school education.

 Scholarships are based on athletic and academic achievement, sportsmanship, and community involvement.
 Special focus is given to students participating in lower-profile sports.

 To be eligible for an HMSA Kaimana Scholarship for 2008-09, students must:

 - Graduate from a Hawaii high school in 2009.

 - Hold a minimum cumulative grade point average of 2.75.